 I wrote my first novel in three months.
 Looking back, I don’t know how the hell I did it.
 For

 years my whole life, despite the stories that swirled around in my head, I convinced myself I didn’t have what it took to be a full-fledged author, and didn’t even attempt writing fiction.
 Then one night, I was on the metro in Paris, and I witnessed something shocking.
 I couldn’t recall a novel or movie featuring what I just saw.
 Someone had to write about this!
 Why not me?
-Struck by this sudden inspiration, Stealing Paris poured out of me.
+Struck by this sudden inspiration, my first book poured out of me.
 I wrote the first draft in a month, and by the end of a third month I’d written my final draft.
 Maybe it was all the years of pent up words finally exploding from my brain, but I wrote for the story, for the characters, for the creative outlet even the most fulfilling of jobs couldn’t replicate.
 It was fun.